AdaCore/gnatstudio/docs/tutorial/completion.rst

 the case of Stack.Overflow.
 We are going to add some code here, using the code assist capabilities.

-Type :kbd:`enter` to create a new line, and then `Scr`, and hit :kbd:`Ctrl+Space`.
+Type :kbd:`enter` to create a new line, and then type `Scr`.
 A completion popup will be displayed, showing all the entities of the project begining with `Scr`.
 Double click on `Screen_Output`: the code is automatically completed in the editor.
 Then add a dot in your code.
 The completion popup will be automatically triggered, and will offer you to